trezor/trezor-user-env/README.md

 - Docker (to run NixOS in a container).
 - xhost

 On NixOS, simply enter the `nix-shell`, it is all there.
+All needed python libraries are then installed through `Poetry`, by `poetry install` and `poetry shell`.

 #### Run it

 1. Clone this repo `git clone git@github.com:trezor/trezor-user-env.git`.
 If you are new to Github, try `git clone https://github.com/trezor/trezor-user-env.git` instead.
 2. Enter the directory using `cd trezor-user-env`.
-If on NixOS also enter the nix shell using `nix-shell`.
+If on NixOS also enter the Poetry shell by following commands: `nix-shell`, `poetry install` and `poetry shell`.
 3. Run in terminal: `xhost +`
 4. Download the latest docker build: `docker-compose -f ./docker/compose.yml pull trezor-user-env-unix trezor-user-env-regtest`
 5. Run it: `docker-compose -f ./docker/compose.yml up trezor-user-env-unix trezor-user-env-regtest` [^1]